Putin says foreign troops deployed to Ukraine would be legitimate targets

 Elsewhere, Russian troops destroyed 92 Ukrainian drones overnight, Russia’s Defense Ministry said Friday.
 Local social media channels in the city of Ryazan, approximately 200 kilometers (125 miles) southeast of Moscow, reported that the city's Rosneft oil refinery had been targeted.
 They shared videos that appeared to show a fire against the night sky.

-Local Gov. Pavel Malkov said that drone debris had fallen on an “industrial enterprise” but did not give further details, instead warning residents not to post images of air defences on social media.
+Local Gov. Pavel Malkov said that drone debris had fallen on an “industrial enterprise” but did not give further details, instead warning residents not to post images of air defenses on social media.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine